 - The hide-for-control-question attribute on the ieg-script element, which hides the label and value of control questions for loops when the loop is entered. - The highlight-validation attribute on the ieg-script element.
 Validations are now always displayed with the failing input field. - The show-progress-bar attribute on the ieg-script element.
 Progress through sections is now indicated by text and the section title.
-For example, STEP 2 OF 4 · HOUSEHOLD. - The show-sections attribute on the ieg-script element, which shows section navigation.
+For example, STEP 2 OF 4 HOUSEHOLD.